Emily Braun: Biography

 Emily Braun has also been active as a curator.
 Her exhibitions include Alberto Burri: The Trauma of Painting at the Solomon R. Guggenheim Museum, which was honored with the 2016 Dedalus Foundation Exhibition Catalogue Award, The Power of Conversation: Jewish Women and Their Salons (co-curator, 2005, The Jewish Museum, New York), which received a National Jewish Book Award, Gardens and Ghettos: The Art of Jewish Life in Italy (co-curator, 1989, The Jewish Museum, New York) and De Chirico and America (1996, Bertha and Karl Leubsdorf Gallery, Hunter College) which she organized with her graduate students at Hunter College.

 Leonard A. Lauder Collection of Cubist Art

 Braun has served as the Curator of the Leonard A. Lauder Collection of Cubist Art since 1987.
 In 2014, she co-organized the exhibition of Lauder's holdings of Cubism at The Metropolitan Museum of Art in New York together with Rebecca Rabinow.
-Dubbed by The New York Times as "one of the world's greatest collections of Cubist art," it includes 81 works by Pablo Picasso, Georges Braque, Fernand Léger, and Juan Gris.
+Described by The New York Times as "one of the world's greatest collections of Cubist art", it includes 81 works by Pablo Picasso, Georges Braque, Fernand Léger, and Juan Gris.
 In 2013, Lauder promised the collection as a gift to the Met.
 Valued at over $1 billion, Lauder's contribution constitutes one of the largest gifts in the museum’s history.